WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Results and Analysis}

 Table~\ref{tab: text-based-sound-generation-result} shows the evaluation result of AudioLDM paired with different CLAP models as well as the baseline methods.
 Even with a much smaller dataset size~(15\%) compared with AudioLDM$_{\text{LAION}}$, our AudioLDM$_{\text{WavCaps}}$ still achieves a comparable performance.
 AudioLDM$_{\text{WavCaps}}$ even performs better on FAD and the inception score when we use text as training embedding, indicating our dataset has better text labelling quality.
-When finetuned our CLAP model on AudioCaps, AudioLDM$_{\text{WavCaps-FT}}$ improve significantly on KL and FD, which even outperform the KL and FD of AudioLDM$_{\text{LAION}}$.
+When our CLAP model is finetuned on AudioCaps, KL and FD by AudioLDM$_{\text{WavCaps-FT}}$ is improved significantly, which are even better than the KL and FD of AudioLDM$_{\text{LAION}}$.
 Nevertheless, our model does not perform well on IS when conditioned on audio embedding.
-This might attribute to the reason that our training data is on a smaller scale and limit the generalization ability, which can be mitigated by adding label-to-caption augmented audioset data~\cite{laionclap2023} into CLAP training.
+One possible explanation for this is that the scale of our training data is relatively small, which could restrict the model's ability to generalize.
+However, we can address this issue by augmenting the CLAP training data with label-to-caption augmented audioset data.
 Compared with the baseline methods, all our implementation of AudioLDM outperforms DiffSound and FAD of AudioGen by a large margin.